The Emperor

 Globe

 The globe represents the power of the Emperor’s position.
-It can be manifested as strength and competitiveness but also the power of mind-over-heart when solving problems that require a cool head, unbiased judgement and skill.
+It can be manifested as strength and competitiveness, but also the power of mind-over-heart when solving problems that require a cool head, unbiased judgment and skill.

 Eagle of Zeus / Aetos Dios